cschalenborgh/laravel-ip-anonymizer/README.md

 # Description

-You can use this package to easily anonymize IP addresses in your Laravel application.
+You can use this package to rate limiter specific logic of your application.
+This could be anything, from Guzzle calls, to more specific logic.
 Requires PHP 7.1 or higher.

 ## Installation